jazzband/django-admin2/docs/contributing.rst

 #. **starter** labeled issues are deemed to be good low-hanging fruit for newcomers to the project, Django, or even Python.
 #. **doc** labeled issues must only touch content in the docs folder.
 #.
 Since this project will live on inheritance, all views are Class-Based.
 #.
-Familiarize yourself with the project design_.
+Familiarize yourself with the project design_ document.

 Setting up topic branches and generating pull requests
 ======================================================